teekag/Wearable-LLM-Insight-Generator/README.md

 ## Acknowledgments

-- The DiaTrend dataset creators for providing valuable real-world diabetes data
+- DiaTrend dataset for providing valuable health metrics
-- OpenAI for providing the API used for generating insights
+- WHOOP for inspiration on recovery metrics
-- The wearable device community for advancing health monitoring technology
+- OpenAI for LLM capabilities